wakerman17/rasptell/README.md

 Here is some general advice:

 - Fetch often!
-Fetching is safe and does not change your branch, it just checks if changes have been made.
-Then you can decide if you want to merge/pull those changes into your branch.
+Fetching is safe and does not change your branch, it just checks if changes have been made to the remote.
+Then you can decide if you want to merge/pull those changes into your branch (you generally want to).
 - Commit often!
 Commit messages are great for self documentation.
 - Avoid commiting irrelevant changes!
 I.e. try to only commit the files that you actually worked on.
 Use `git status` and follow the instructions to select which files to include in a commit.